-Briefly explain the importance of feedback and how it works, especially if you are grading yourself against the Net Promoter Score (NPS).
+Briefly explain the importance of feedback after a workshop and how it works, especially if you are grading yourself against the Net Promoter Score (NPS).
 And if you’re using NPS, it might be worth explaining to your students how 7s and 8s out of 10 signify that an attendee felt passive about a session.
 This can be a little contentious, and perhaps may seem like cheating.
 But with NPS, cultural differences often apply.
-For example, it’s fairly common in the UK for someone to rate a class 8/10 even when they’ve thoroughly enjoyed a session.
+For example, it’s fairly common in the UK for someone to rate a class 8 out of 10, even when they’ve thoroughly enjoyed a session.

 6. Take some feedback with a pinch of salt

-It’s not unheard of for a trainer to read all their feedback forms and find that everyone is saying something different, or even giving opposing views!
-The old saying ‘you can’t please everyone’ often holds true.
-What’s more, there are those attendees who will never give ten out of ten, even if they loved everything about your workshop – I’ve seen this written on a feedback form more than once!
+It’s not unheard of for a workshop leader to read all of their training feedback and find that everyone has said something different, or even given opposing views.
+What’s more, there are those attendees who will never give 10 out of 10, even if they loved everything about your workshop – I’ve seen this written on a feedback form more than once.

-After a certain point, don’t beat yourself up too much.
+Don’t beat yourself up too much.
 You’ve done an amazing thing, putting together a workshop and sharing your expertise with others.
-Learn what you can from the feedback, iterate for the next session then put those forms away and give yourself a pat on the back for a job well done!
+Learn what you can from the feedback, amend your next session with it in mind, then put those forms away and give yourself a pat on the back for a job well done.

 Fiona Whitehead, Expansion Lead at General Assembly, has run the London campus’ workshops business since October 2014.
 In this time, GA has more than doubled the number of workshops run per quarter, and the average workshop net promoter score has risen 30%.
 Recently, her role has grown to include the support of General Assembly’s expansion efforts throughout the UK and Europe.
 A former Asia expat, Fiona also has a passion for fitness and baked treats (not necessarily in that order).